Del de Guzman: Elections

 In 2010, de Guzman opted to run for mayor to succeed term-limited mayor Marides Fernando, with physician and councilor Jose Fabian Cadiz being his running mate.
-De Guzman defeated then-outgoing vice mayor Marion Andres and Alfredo Cheng with 66.34% of the vote, along with his running mate who was elected vice mayor with 57.91% of the vote.

-In 2013, de Guzman would be re-elected along with Cadiz with 88.21% of the vote.

-In 2016, de Guzman was defeated for in his bid for a third and final term, with Marcelino Teodoro being elected as his successor.
+De Guzman defeated then-outgoing vice mayor Marion Andres and Alfredo Cheng with 66.34% of the vote, along with his running mate, who was elected vice mayor with 57.91% of the vote.
+In 2013, de Guzman was reelected along with Cadiz with 88.21% of the vote.
+In 2016, de Guzman was defeated in his bid for a third and final term, with Marcelino Teodoro being elected as his successor.